Library and Information Technology

 We are excited to offer the Library Technician Post-diploma certificate program!
 The Library Technician Post-Diploma Certificate is a part time program designed for graduate library technicians seeking continuing education opportunities that directly address issues relating to their profession.
 Offered jointly with the Library and Information Technology and Continuing Studies departments, this program is specifically designed to meet the needs of working professionals.
 Each course is delivered online over 8 weeks.
 Applications are accepted on a continuing basis and students will be allowed to enrol in the next course available.

-Registration will open in late June 2015 for this course.
+Registration for this course will open in June and continue until the class is full.
 There is a maximum of 20 students per class so register early to avoid disappointment.

 Click here for more information.